 - Use a beard brush to shape your beard

 Finally, for the last step.
 Grab the boar bristle and run it through your beard hair.
 Do these steps regularly for a few weeks, and you’ll soon notice your beard hair growing in the right direction.

 Why are you beard hairs still sticking out?

-As a last resort, you can use a beard straightener.
+As a last resort, you can use a beard straightener to help prevent those stray beard hairs from sticking out.
 It helps you get rid of all the roughness and frizz easily without using beard hair oil.

 It’s worth mentioning and using a beard straightening brush or comb that smoothens your beard and makes it well-kept.